Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Experiments

 \subsubsection{Architecture and Loss}

-We used a manifold GCN of depth 4 with 16 channels in each layer.
-Each tMLP consisted of one layer and used leaky ReLU activations.
-The last layers are the same as in the experiment with synthetic graphs (an invariant layer, a pooling layer, and a final MLP); the only differences are that each has 16 channels and the volume of the hippocampus is appended to the output of the pooling layer.
-The network was also trained using the standard cross-entropy loss.
+We trained a manifold GCN on both representations with slightly different setups: Manifold GCN blocks with a depth of 4 and 16 channels in each layer were used in both cases, but for the primal graphs with normals as features there was only one such block, whereas for the dual graphs with differential coordinates as features we used two independently (one for the rotations and one for the SPD matrices).
+Each tMLP consisted of one layer with a leaky ReLU activation.
+The last layers were the same as in the experiment with synthetic graphs (an invariant layer, a pooling layer, and a final MLP); the only differences were that each had 16 channels, and the hippocampus volume was appended to the output of the pooling layer.